synolia/SyliusMaintenancePlugin/README.md

 ### When your website is under maintenance, and you want to :

 * Do not allow access to your website and display the message "the website is under maintenance" on the frontpage.
-* Allow access to your website to some Ips addresses or secret cookie
+* Allow access to your website to some Ips addresses or secret token
-* Activate and deactivate theses behaviors by commands
+* Activate and deactivate these behaviors by commands
 * Activate and deactivate behaviors in your Sylius Back-office
 * Custom your message in your Sylius Back-office